zsweger/FalseFluctuations/README.md

 Check that the file list name in each of the `Analysis*.xml` files matches this name.

 Update the paths in `Analysis*.xml`.

-## Instructions to Reproduce Figures 1, 6, 7, 9, and 10

 All of these figures use a 0.2 percent (fraction=0.002) pileup rate.
 Make sure you ran `make` as instructed above, and do:
 ```bash